bteague92/Guess-Who-Frontend/README.md

 # Project title
 ## Guess Who is a game where players are given a set of 4 people and one tweet.
-They are then tasked with choosing who they thing was the creator of said tweet.
+They are then tasked with choosing who they think was the creator of said tweet.
 Score is based on how many correct answers they get

 # Motivation
 I got the idea for this project from a Labs project while I was in Lambda School.
 It seemed like a really fun program to make, so I decided to create it as a react app.